 Still, if you’re unvaccinated and are looking to travel, there remain countries and destinations that do not impose COVID vaccination requirements upon international arrivals.
-Countries like the UAE and Mexico are among the handful of countries not requiring international arrivals to have been fully vaccinated.

 Here, we take a look at unvaccinated travel along with the countries allowing unvaccinated international arrivals to enter their borders.

 Countries that do not require international arrivals to have been vaccinated are as follows.
 The countries listed here allow unvaccinated travellers to enter mostly without undergoing any other additional requirements.
 However, some countries may still require their travellers to undergo testing or quarantine procedures.